Alan Rickman: Legacy

 Kate Winslet, who gave a tearful tribute at the London Film Critics' Circle Awards, remembered Rickman as warm and generous, adding, "And that voice!
 Oh, that voice."
 Dame Helen Mirren said his voice "could suggest honey or a hidden stiletto blade".
 Emma Thompson remembered "the intransigence which made him the great artist he was—his ineffable and cynical wit, the clarity with which he saw most things, including me ...
 I learned a lot from him."
 Colin Firth told The Hollywood Reporter that, as an actor, Rickman had been a mentor.
 John McTiernan, director of Die Hard, said Rickman was the antithesis of the villainous roles for which he was most famous on screen.
 Sir Ian McKellen wrote, "behind [Rickman's] mournful face, which was just as beautiful when wracked with mirth, there was a super-active spirit, questing and achieving, a super-hero, unassuming but deadly effective."
 Writer/director Kevin Smith told a tearful 10-minute story about Rickman on his Hollywood Babble On podcast.
 Rickman's family offered their thanks "for the messages of condolence".

-An edited collection of Rickman's diaries from 1993 to 2015 was published in 2022 under the title Madly, Deeply: The Alan Rickman Diaries.
+An edited collection of Rickman's diaries from 1993 to 2015 was published on 4 October 2022 under the title Madly, Deeply: The Alan Rickman Diaries.

+On 30 April 2023, search engine Google commemorated Rickman with a Doodle.

+On 13 November 2025, Rickman's personal scripts and mementoes went up for auction.